HiraK7dev/Hirak7dev/README.md

 Frontend Developer
 ------------------

 🌱 Currently, I'm immersed in the exciting world of frontend development, continually honing my skills and exploring new technologies to expand my knowledge base.
-With a keen eye for detail and a love for clean, efficient code, I strive to create user-friendly interfaces that leave a lasting impression. 🚀 If you're passionate about frontend development or have any exciting projects in mind, I'd love to connect and collaborate.
+With a keen eye for detail and a love for clean, efficient code, I strive to create user-friendly interfaces that leave a lasting impression.<br><br>🚀 If you're passionate about frontend development or have any exciting projects in mind, I'd love to connect and collaborate.
 Let's build something incredible together!

 * 🌍  I'm based in Guwahati, Assam
 * ✉️  You can contact me at [hirak.bhatta2004@gmail.com](mailto:hirak.bhatta2004@gmail.com)